 So, what about the gospel for the ten other tribes of Israel?
 How are we to know where and to whom each of the other apostles went to bring the same gospel?

 Based on some historical evidence, the late Dr. Herman Hoeh proposed where the twelve apostles of Jesus could have gone to.
-[As Acts 1:15-26 shows, when the disciples of Jesus took the solemn recourse of a lot, God chose Matthias to replace, as the 12th apostle, the position vacated by the traitor Judas Iscariot, who killed himself after having betrayed Jesus (Matthew 27:3-9).]
+[As I pointed out earlier, Acts 1:15-26 shows that, when the disciples of Jesus took the solemn recourse of a lot, God chose Matthias to replace, as the 12th apostle, the position vacated by the traitor Judas Iscariot, who killed himself after having betrayed Jesus (Matthew 27:3-9).]
 Dr. Hoeh’s treatise on the subject may be accessed through this link: http://www.herbert-armstrong.org , click ENTER HERE, select “Plain Truth (1934-1986)” and scroll down the May 1964 (Volume XXIX No. 05) issue, on pages 7-12, 23-26, the article titled “Where Did the Twelve Apostles Go?”

 Anyone can question the accuracy of Dr. Hoeh’s suppositions.
 However, whatever gaps there may be in our knowledge of the actual whereabouts of the remnants of the ten tribes of Israel, we can be sure of one thing.
 These descendants of Israel did have the gospel of Jesus and of the kingdom of God preached to them, just as Jesus had purposed.